Safa1Mohamed/Linear_Regression/README.md

 # Linear_Regression
 Linear regression is a linear approach to model the relationship between a dependent variable (target variable) and one (simple regression) or more (multiple regression) independent variables.
 Python has different libraries that allow us to plot a data set and analyze the relation between variables.
 In case we observe a linear trend, we can calculate the line that better fits our data and make predictions using this line.

+The dataset used in this article was obtained in Kaggle.
+Kaggle is an online community of data scientists and machine learners where it can be found a wide variety of datasets.
+The dataset contains 1338 observations (rows) and 7 features (columns).
+The dataset contains 4 numerical features (age, bmi, children and expenses) and 3 nominal features (sex, smoker and region).